 A caching plugin can enhance the page speed of your website up to 300%.
 WP Total Cache and WP Super Cache are one of the most popular WordPress caching plugins.

-I have been using these plugins since long time and for me they both are the top caching plugins available.
+I have been using these plugins for a long time and for me, they both are the top caching plugins available.

-Although W# Total cache offers a powerful caching and optimization features that enhance page speed significantly, I prefer using Cache Enabler by KeyCDN.
+Although W3 Total cache offers a powerful caching and optimization features that enhance page speed significantly, I prefer using Cache Enabler by KeyCDN.